 An advanced course in a selected area of Physics.
 Not for independent study.
 Prerequisite: junior standing.
-Additional fee may be required.

 PHYS 4333 Electricity and Magnetism I

 Vector analysis, Electrostatics and fields, Magnetostatics and fields, special techniques for Boundary-Value problems.
 Prerequisites: A grade of "C" or better in PHYS 2525, MATH 2033 and MATH 2043.